edgegamers/SourceForks/README.md

 - **2**: Kick the cheater if they continue
 - **3**: Permanently ban the cheater if they continue.

-> **Note**: It is impossible for any legitimate player on a vanilla client to reach the "attempted DDOS" or "suspicious network activity" alert.
+> **Note**: From SourceForks 1.2 up, It is impossible for any legitimate player on a vanilla client to reach the "attempted DDOS" or "suspicious network activity" alert.
 > If you see this, or they were banned for DDoSing, they are cheating.
 Period.

 - **Command** `noop_antilag` presents users with RCON flags the status of all active patches.